cyjake/leoric/Readme.md

 Leoric is an object-relational mapping for Node.js, which is heavily influenced by Active Record of Ruby on Rails.
 See the [documentation](http://cyj.me/leoric) for detail.

-## Requirements

-Currently, Leoric only supports MySQL (and variants such as MariaDB) database.

 ## Usage

 Assume the tables of posts, users, and comments were setup already.
-We may declare the models as classes extended from the base class `Bone` of Leoric.
-After the models are connected to the database using `connect`, the columns of the tables are mapped as attributes, the associations are setup, feel free to start querying.
+We may declare the models as classes by extending from the base class `Bone` of Leoric.
+After the models are `connect`ed to the database, the columns of the tables are mapped as attributes, the associations are setup, feel free to start querying.

 ```js
 const { Bone, connect } = require('leoric')